pengowen123/cmaes/README.md

   // 2 is the problem dimension (number of variables to optimize) let options = CMAESOptions::default(2);

-  // solution will be a vector with optimized numbers let solution = cmaes_loop(FitnessDummy, options).unwrap();
+  // solution will be a tuple with a vector with optimized numbers, and its fitness value let solution = cmaes_loop(FitnessDummy, options).unwrap();
 }
 ```